esteban-garzon/esteban-garzon.github.io/_pages/publications.md

 author_profile: true
 ---

+A selected list of publications follows.
+You can also find my articles on my [Google Scholar profile](https://scholar.google.com/citations?user=79YaVDsAAAAJ&hl=en)

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}